Hearticre History, Family Crest & Coats of Arms

 The surname Hearticre was first found in Staffordshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
 The name is derived from the ancient Saxon "Hardgear" meaning "a strong spear" and does not have any relationship to farmland.

-Important Dates for the Hearticre family
+Early History of the Hearticre family

 This web page shows only a small excerpt of our Hearticre research.
 Another 195 words (14 lines of text) are included under the topic Early Hearticre History in all our PDF Extended History products and printed products wherever possible.